 - Manually: – Use Send to Pardot button on the lead or contact record to start the sync process.

 - Import the lead or contact records with email address into Pardot.

-- Consume Pardot API to integrate these two systems programmatically.
+- Use Pardot API to integrate these two systems programmatically.

 The following diagram represents the graphic view of Salesforce to Pardot sync.

-–> Any time if someone updates the owner for the lead or contact record, it will start the sync from Salesforce to Pardot.
+–> If anytime someone updates the owner of a lead or a contact record, it will start the sync from Salesforce to Pardot.

 –> You can only have one CRM connector at a time in Pardot.

 Installing Pardot AppExchange Package to a Salesforce org